zeek/zeek/frameworks/configuration.rst

 It is possible define multiple change handlers for a single option.
 In this case, the change handlers are chained together: the value returned by the first change handler is the "new value" seen by the next change handler, and so on.
-The built-in function :bro:see:`Option::set_change_handler` takes an optional third argument that can specify a priority for the handlers.
+The built-in function :zeek:see:`Option::set_change_handler` takes an optional third argument that can specify a priority for the handlers.

 A change handler function can optionally have a third argument of type